Start Here

 Real estate is a commission-based business with no guaranteed salary.
 ARC agents are independent contractors — no employment relationship is created by this training or by affiliation with ARC.

-Required Reading
+Required Reading & Key Resources

 Invest in yourself.
 These three books form the foundation of the ARC training philosophy.
 Read them cover to cover in your first 90 days.

-- "Work by Referral: Live the Good Life!" by Brian Buffini — foundation of our SOI-based business model.
+- "Work by Referral: Live the Good Life!" by Brian Buffini — Foundation of our SOI-based business model.

-- "Mastering the Art of Selling Real Estate" by Tom Hopkins (Fully Revised) — comprehensive selling strategies.
+- "Mastering the Art of Selling Real Estate" by Tom Hopkins (Fully Revised) — Comprehensive selling strategies.

-- "How to Develop a Six-Figure Income in Real Estate" by Mike Ferry — prospecting and listing systems.
+- "How to Develop a Six-Figure Income in Real Estate" by Mike Ferry — Prospecting and listing systems.

 Mindset

+Read this before any tactic, script, or system.
 It's the difference between agents who build a career and agents who quit in 18 months.

 "Join us — we'll give you leads."